SBA has approved $25M in Kilauea disaster-related loans

 Disaster loans up to $200,000 are available to homeowners to repair or replace their damaged or destroyed primary residence.
 Homeowners and renters are eligible for up to $40,000 to repair or replace damaged or destroyed personal property.

-The deadline to apply for property damage is Aug.
-13. The deadline to apply for economic injury is March 14, 2019.
+The deadline for residents, renters, businesses and nonprofits to apply for property damage assistance is Monday.
+The deadline for businesses and nonprofits to apply for economic injury loans is March 14.

 SBA continues to provide one-on-one assistance to business owners and individuals at the Disaster Recovery Center in Pahoa at 15-3022 Kauhale St. The center is open 8 a.m. to 6 p.m. weekdays and 8 a.m. to 4 p.m.
 Saturdays.
-Applicants can also call SBA’s Customer Service Center at (800) 659-2955 or email disastercustomerservice@sba.gov.
+Applicants can also call SBA’s Customer Service Center at 800-659-2955 or email disaster customerservice@sba.gov.